Get Your Jetson Nano/Xavier NX Working

 Visit the official Nvidia Jetson Nano Getting Started Guide or Nvidia Xavier NX Getting Started Guide.
 Work through the Prepare for Setup, Writing Image to the microSD Card, and Setup and First Boot instructions, then return here.

 Once you're done with the setup, ssh into your vehicle.
-Use the the terminal for Ubuntu or Mac.
+Use the terminal for Ubuntu or Mac.
 Putty for windows.

 sudo usermod -aG dialout <your username>